Jeff-Smith31/Todo_App/STATUS.md

 - Point DNS directly at the EC2 instance (or an Elastic IP).
 No CloudFront distribution is needed.
 - Set backend CORS_ORIGIN to your site origin(s) in .env before starting containers.
 - For TLS, use Certbot or your preferred method on the instance; mount certs into the nginx container if terminating TLS there.

+2025-10-03 (later)
+- Fix: Nginx container healthcheck was using HTTPS on 127.0.0.1:443 while nginx only listened on :80.
+Updated docker-compose healthcheck to HTTP so the service reports healthy and the frontend is reachable.
+- Note: Port 443 remains exposed for future TLS.
+Provision certificates (e.g., via Certbot) and add an HTTPS server block before relying on HTTPS for users.
+Until then, access the site over http://.
+- Verified: CloudFront/S3 is no longer part of the serving path; frontend is served directly by Nginx and /api/* proxies to backend.